intel/intel-extension-for-transformers/docs/pruning.md

 ## Prune with Trainer
 - Prune with Trainer
     NLPTrainer inherits from transformers.Trainer, so you can create trainer like you do in transformers examples.
-Then you can quantize model with trainer.prune function.
+Then you can prune model with trainer.prune function.
     ```python
-    from nlp_toolkit import metric, NLPTrainer, objectives, QuantizationConfig,
-    trainer = NLPTrainer(......)
     model = trainer.prune(pruning_config=pruning_conf)
     ```